sygmaprotocol/sygma-docs/docs/03-sygma-sdk/04-Examples/02-GMP-Examples/01-GMP-Example-With-A-Simple-Storage-Contract.md

 **DO NOT COMMIT PRIVATE KEYS WITH REAL FUNDS TO GITHUB.
 DOING SO COULD RESULT IN COMPLETE LOSS OF YOUR FUNDS.**

-Create a `.env` file in the `evm-to-evm-generic-message-transfer` folder withiin examples:
+Create a `.env` file in the `evm-to-evm-generic-message-transfer` folder within examples:

 ```bash
 cd examples/evm-to-evm-generic-message-transfer